jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Redis/Operation-Guide/Data-Migration.md

 3. Run the tool to migrate data, "./redis-migrate-tool -c rmt.conf" (server is configured to support synchronization data in real time at the server address and the port, and configured to synchronize data in single time at the AOF storage path)

 - Note: If the user key is big, failover will occur

+## 5. Other migration
+If you need support for more versions, please contact customer service for support